How to Freeze Peppers

 Step #4.
 Wear Protection

-Also, be sure to not touch or rub your eyes.
+Also, be sure not to touch or rub your eyes.
 I have done this (several times, actually), and the burn was instant and painful.

 I like thin gloves like these.
 They work great and are pretty inexpensive.
 Or you can use kitchen gloves like these if you prefer.